LGro/reunicorn-website/content/en/technical.md

 ## Further Information {.title .is-3}

 Read more about the cryptographic protocols and concepts on the [cryptography](cryptography) page.
-And in case you are curious about creating Coagulate compatible apps, our notes on [interoperability](interop) should help.
+And in case you are curious about creating Reunicorn compatible apps, our notes on [interoperability](interop) should help.